What Is 2 5 Squared

 • Q: Are there any limitations to using the power of a power rule?

 • A: The power of a power rule applies to any base and exponents, whether they are integers, fractions, or decimals.
-However, it's crucial to remember that the base must remain consistent throughout the calculation.
+That said, it's crucial to remember that the base must remain consistent throughout the calculation.

 Beyond the Basics: Exploring More Complex Scenarios